AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 ### Upload your container

 Submit your `your_container.tar.gz` file onto the [challenge platform](https://ospc.aisingapore.org/).
-Please note that if you do this, it will take up one count of your submission quota.
+Please note that when you do this, it will take up one count of your submission quota.